H2O Global News | Blog

 • Increased wildfire risk as vegetation dies off.

-• Diminished water levels in reservoirs, streams and aquifers.
+• Diminished water levels in reservoirs, streams, and aquifers.

 • Harm to wildlife and livestock due to lack of food and water.

-Flash drought vs Normal drought
+Flash drought vs. Normal drought

 Flash droughts differ from traditional droughts in several key ways:

 • Shorter duration.
 Flash droughts are temporary, lasting less than six months.
-Conventional droughts typically persist for at least a year, and often much longer.
+Conventional droughts persist for at least a year, often much longer.
 While the impacts may be intense, flash droughts end quickly as the weather pattern that caused them moves on.

 The Causes and Conditions That Lead to Flash Droughts